Riki Dwi Saputro

-Riki Dwi Saputro (born 20 February 1995) is an Indonesian professional footballer who plays as a forward or attacking midfielder for Liga 1 club PSS Sleman.
+Riki Dwi Saputro (born 20 February 1995) is an Indonesian professional footballer who plays as a forward for Liga 2 club Persekat Tegal.

 Club career

 Persekat Tegal

 In 2021, Riki Saputro signed a contract with Indonesian Liga 2 club Persekat Tegal.
 He made his league debut on 27 September 2021 in a match against Badak Lampung at the Gelora Bung Karno Madya Stadium, Jakarta.
+On 18 October 2021, he scored his first goal for Persekat, as they win 1–3 against Perserang Serang.